-The number of patients suffering from the rare endocrine diseases that we target, including acromegaly, NETs, CHI, and Cushing's Disease is small, and have not been established with precision.
+The number of patients suffering from the rare endocrine diseases that we target, including acromegaly, CHI and NETs, is small, and have not been established with precision.
 If the market opportunities for our products are smaller than we believe they are, our revenue may be adversely affected, and our business may suffer.